agrosner/DBFlow/usage2/ListBasedQueries.md

 ## Caching

 Both of these classes come with the ability to cache `Model` used in it's queries so that loading only happens once and performance can remain high once loaded.
+The default caching mechanism is a `ModelLruCache`, which provides an `LruCache` to manage loading `Model`.

-They are done in the same way:
+They are done in almost the same way:

 ```java